department-of-general-services/BOE_tabulator/README.md

    ```
    $ jupyter notebook
    ```
-1. Open the `tabulator.ipynb` from the directory on the browser
+1. Open the `tabulator.ipynb` from the directory in the browser
 1. Run each cell of the notebook
 > **NOTE:** Running the notebook may take 10-20 minutes the first time as you download all of the pdf files from the Comptroller webpage